 American Association for the Advancement of Science

-Managed projects for a major oil company that were along a former crude oil pipeline right-of-way.
-Responsibilities included leading a team of five technical staff members in evaluating data to identify regulatory requirements and estimate the client’s potential liability, negotiating with regulatory agencies (California Department of Toxic Substances Control, San Joaquin County Public Health Services, Contra Costa County Health Services Department, and the California Regional Water Quality Control Board—Central Valley Region) to implement risk-based corrective action, coordinating and overseeing environmental consulting services, and handling community relations.
+Managed a portfolio of environmental projects for a major oil company that were along a former crude oil pipeline right-of-way.
+Led a team of five technical staff members in evaluating data to identify regulatory requirements and estimate the client's potential liability, negotiating with regulatory agencies (California Department of Toxic Substances Control, San Joaquin County Public Health Services, Contra Costa County Health Services Department, and the California Regional Water Quality Control Board — Central Valley Region) to implement risk-based corrective action, coordinating and overseeing environmental consulting services, and handling community relations.
 Successfully obtained 11 regulatory closure letters in three years, allowing third parties to develop contaminated properties and thereby mitigating lawsuit potential from third parties.
 Prepared and implemented post-remediation management plans regarding handling impacted soils and groundwater encountered during construction activities.
 This protocol was also applied to residential developments.
-Served as a member of a client’s high-level decision analysis study team that evaluated the business strategy implemented on this $2 million/year environmental program.
-Two example projects are described below.
+Served as a member of a client's high-level decision analysis study team that evaluated the business strategy implemented on this $2 million/year environmental program.

 Assisted the California Public Utilities Commission (PUC) in a large-scale evaluation of the relative public health and safety risks of more than 9,000 businesses seeking an exemption from rotating power outages in California.
 Specifically, worked with the PUC in the development and implementation of a web-based application and a risk-based decision model to generate a numerical risk score and qualitative modifying factors for each applicant.
 These data were used in conjunction with a load analysis to develop a prioritized list of applicants based on critical public health and safety needs.